mentainha/m3o/backend/README.md

 ## Naming

 Directories are the domain boundary for a specific concern e.g user, account, payment.
-They act as the alias for the otherwise fully qualified domain name "go.micro.service.alias".
-Services should follow this naming convention and focus on single word naming where possible.

 ## Structure